Membership Geeks

 A great way of encouraging community participation is to find ways to have your forum cross-over with your core membership.

-This could involve setting up specific topics or forum sections for discussion of courses and specific content, or even putting some or all of your courses into the forum itself.
+This could involve setting up specific topics or forum sections for discussion of courses and specific content.
+Or even putting some or all of your courses into the forum itself.

-Maybe it's having a regular forum thread where people submit their questions for your live training; or encouraging members to start introduction threads and progress logs or diaries as part of your initial onboarding strategy.
+Maybe it's having a regular forum thread where people submit their questions for your live training.
+Or encouraging members to start introduction threads and progress logs or diaries as part of your initial onboarding strategy.

 Enable community-building features